Chair of trustees

 Born in 1950 , educated Stowe and the University of Texas at Austin .
 Career in the City , at Lloyd’s , where he was the CEO of a managing agent of several Lloyd’s syndicates .
 After the sale of the business he has been a consultant and non executive director for several Lloyd’s and London Market insurance businesses.
 A trustee of several charities.
 Married with three children.

-Richard is Deputy Leader of the Labour Members of the European Parliament, part of the centre-left Socialists & Democrats group.
-He was first elected as an MEP in 1996, and represented Yorkshire & Humber since 1999, with an interruption from 2009 to 2014 when he was advisor to the President of the European Council, Herman Van Rompuy.
+Richard is Leader of the Labour members of the European Parliament, part of the centre left Socialists and Democrats group.
+He was first elected as an MEP in 1996 and represented Yorkshire and Humber with an interruption from 2009 to 2014 when he was advisor to the President of the European Council, Herman van Rompuy.
 He is also Vice-President of the UK European Movement and Chair in the European Parliament of the Labour Movement for Europe.
-Richard has authored or co-authored a number of books on the European Union, including:
+Richard has authored or co-authored a number of books including:

 Helen has established herself as an internationally-renowned scholar in French and European Studies.
-Her academic background (BSc Linguistic and international studies; MSc European management; PhD political science) has led her to embrace the challenge of blending multi-disciplinary and innovative perspectives in both her writing and teaching.
-She is chair of UACES, the UK’s leading academic association for European Studies and holds a Jean Monnet Chair in European integration.
-Her most recent publications include:
+Her academic background (BSc Linguistics and International Studies; MSc European Management; PhD political science has led her to embrace the challenge of blending multi-disciplinary and innovative perspectives in both her writing and teaching.
+She was Chair of UACES between 2012 and 2018 and between 2013 and 2016 held an EU-funded Jean Monnet Chair in European Integration.

 Tamara is Jean Monnet ad personam Professor of European Union Law at the University of Sheffield, UK.
 She researches, teaches, and writes in European Union social and constitutional law, in particular its application in health fields; on equality law; on interfaces between biosciences and (European) law; on social rights; on legal research methodologies “beyond the state”; on legal pedagogy; and on global health law.
-She is author of several books, edited collections and journal articles, including European Union Health Law: Themes and Implications (CUP 2015).
+She is currently working on post-Brexit health governance and its (lack of) legitimacy.